chrisekelley/ckeditor5-acasi/README.md

 ```

-Note that figure has a converter, but img doesn't.
-Img is handled by the ckeditor5 plugin, which is already loaded.
+Note that figure has build converters, but image doesn't.
+The image tag is handled by the ckeditor5 image plugin, which is already loaded.